These in-demand skills are must-haves for IT departments

 According to CompTIA, only 34% of firms currently build IT architecture strategies beyond 12 months because it’s difficult to predict IT environment changes.8 Though without architectural planning, investments likely won’t be prioritized correctly and long-term goals will be impinged by possibly outdated frameworks.

 It’s no surprise that enterprise architects are compensated well.
-It’s the third highest-paying IT functional area.
+It’s the second highest-paying IT functional area.
 Business architecture certifications (e.g., TOGAF) have the highest-associated global salary.

 7. Project management

-As skills gaps rise—they’re up nearly 40% in three years—project planning is more vital than ever.
+As skills gaps rise—they’re up nearly 50% in four years—project planning is more vital than ever.
 There are a lot of roadblocks preventing projects from being completed on time and within budget.
 It’s a project manager’s job to create, communicate and execute a project strategy.
 Like it or not, IT is judged on the success or failure of projects.

 Project managers ensure projects are highly visible to stakeholders.
 They must be able to communicate with leadership the skill needs and risks associated with a given project.
 It’s a delicate balance, as critical skills aren’t always readily available.
 IDC believes that by 2020, 90% of all organizations will have adjusted project plans, delayed product/service releases, incurred costs or lost revenue because of lack of IT skills, with losses worldwide totaling $390 billion annually.5 A good project manager keeps their focus on the big picture even as disrupters emerge and cause havoc within a department.